Scale3-Labs/langtrace-docs/README.md

 ### Contributing Guidelines

 To ensure consistency and quality in our documentation, please follow these guidelines:
+• Ensure no broken links by installing pre-commit
 • Markdown Standards: Use Markdown for all documentation files.
 • Clarity and Accuracy: Ensure that your contributions are clear, accurate, and well-organized.